nikushi/data-criteria/README.md

 # Data::Criteria

-is a set of conditions, is a matcher for a hash or an object.
-Data::Criteria is useful for filtering a collection(e.g. array of hases) by complex conditions.

-**Example**
+Data::Criteria is powerful matcher for hashes.
+You can define matcheres like ActiveRecord's `#where` syntax(but it doesn't depend on Rails).

+For example, it is useful to filter array of hases.

+## Example

 ```ruby
 require 'data-criteria'